1. About fexofenadine

 Can lifestyle changes relieve hay fever?

-It'll help if you don't spend too much time outside if the pollen count is high.
+It'll help if you do not spend too much time outside if the pollen count is high.

 Tips for when you're outside